Desenex Antifungal Cream Side Effects

 Applies to clotrimazole topical: topical cream, topical lotion, topical solution

-In addition to its needed effects, some unwanted effects may be caused by clotrimazole topical (the active ingredient contained in Desenex Antifungal Cream).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, clotrimazole topical (the active ingredient contained in Desenex Antifungal Cream) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine